Criteria for Evaluating Area 1B Critical Thinking GE Course Proposals

 Proposal or supplemental materials provide evidence of

-• Specific training, currency and/or experience in the basic intellectual and pedagogic competencies in the specific block or designated area
+- Specific training, currency and/or experience in the basic intellectual and pedagogic competencies in the specific or designated subject area